Azure/gpt-rag-orchestrator/docs/FOLDER_STRUCTURE.md

 * **.funcignore** - (Optional) Declares files that shouldn't get published to Azure.
 Usually, this file contains .vscode/ to ignore your editor setting, .venv/ to ignore local Python virtual environment, tests/ to ignore test cases, and local.settings.json to prevent local app settings being published.

 Each function has its own code file and binding configuration file ([**function.json**](https://aka.ms/azure-functions/python/function.json)).

-#### Developing your first Python function using VS Code

-If you have not already, please checkout our [quickstart](https://aka.ms/azure-functions/python/quickstart) to get you started with Azure Functions developments in Python.

-#### Publishing your function app to Azure

-For more information on deployment options for Azure Functions, please visit this [guide](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python#publish-the-project-to-azure).

-#### Next Steps

-* To learn more about developing Azure Functions, please visit [Azure Functions Developer Guide](https://aka.ms/azure-functions/python/developer-guide).

-* To learn more specific guidance on developing Azure Functions with Python, please visit [Azure Functions Developer Python Guide](https://aka.ms/azure-functions/python/python-developer-guide).